 GDP per capita has continued to improve steadily y-o-y since 2000.
-The graph a shows the average GDP per capita of USD2,287 in 2018, an increase of 8.5% compared to 2017.
+The graph below shows the average GDP per capita of USD2,715 in 2019, an increase of 5% compared to 2018.
 The actual GDP per capita in key cities such as Ho Chi Minh City and Hanoi are significantly higher than other regions